 Employment will improve more this year than economists previously estimated, helping the world’s largest economy to keep growing, a private survey showed.

-Payrolls will rise 188,000 a month on average in 2012, up from a February projection of 170,000, according to the results of a survey by the National Association for Business Economics issued today in Washington.
-Unemployment will average 8 percent in the fourth quarter, little changed from the three-year low of 8.1 percent reached last month.
+Payrolls will rise 170,000 a month on average in 2012, up from a November projection of 127,000, according to the results of a survey by the National Association for Business Economics issued today in Washington.
+Unemployment will average 8.3 percent, down from 8.9 percent in the prior forecast.

-The job market may accelerate further next year, the survey showed.
-Payroll gains are forecast to average 200,000 a month in 2013, and the unemployment rate may drop to 7.5 percent in the last three months of that year.
+The job market may accelerate more next year, the survey showed.
+Monthly payroll gains are forecast to average 183,000 in 2013, and the unemployment rate may drop to 7.8 percent.